 Data selection and annotation

-From the daylong recordings of 57 Rossel children, we selected 10 representative children between ages 0;0 and 3;0 for transcription and analysis in the current study.
+From the daylong recordings of 57 Rossel children, we selected 10 representative children between ages 0;0 and 3;0 for transcription and analysis.
 The 10 children were selected to be spread between the target age range (0;0–3;0) while also representing a range of typical maternal education levels found in the community and being evenly split between male and female children (Table 1).
-For each child we then selected a series of non-overlapping sub-clips from the day for transcription (Figure 1) in the following order: nine randomly-selected 2.5-minute clips, five manually-selected ‘peak’ turn-taking activity 1-minute clips, five manually-selected ‘peak’ vocal activity 1-minute clips, and one manually-selected 5-minute expansion of the best one-minute clip, for a total of 37.5 minutes of transcribed audio for each child (6.25 audio hours in total).
+We selected a series of non-overlapping sub-clips from each recording day for transcription (Figure 1) in the following order: nine randomly-selected 2.5-minute clips, five manually-selected ‘peak’ turn-taking activity 1-minute clips, five manually-selected ‘peak’ vocal activity 1-minute clips, and one manually-selected 5-minute expansion of the best one-minute clip, for a total of 37.5 minutes of transcribed audio for each child (6.25 audio hours in total).
 The criteria for manual clip selection are identical to those described in Casillas and colleagues (2019) (see https://git.io/fhdUm).
-We were limited to selecting sub-clips from 10 children for analysis because of the time-intensive nature of transcribing these naturalistic data; 1 minute of audio typically took approximately 60–70 minutes to be segmented into utterances, transcribed, annotated, and loosely translated into English (~400 hours total).
-Given that Yélî Dnye is nearly exclusively spoken on Rossel Island, where there is no electricity (our team uses solar panels) and unreliable access to mobile data, transcription could only be completed over the course of three 4–6 week visits by our research group to the island in 2016, 2018, and 2019.
+We annotated limited sub-clips from only 10 children because of the time-intensive nature of transcribing these naturalistic data; 1 minute of audio typically took approximately 60–70 minutes to be segmented into utterances, transcribed, annotated, and loosely translated into English (~400 hours total).
+Yélî Dnye is almost exclusively spoken on Rossel Island, where there is no electricity (our team uses solar panels) and unreliable access to mobile data, so transcription was completed over the course of three 4–6 week visits to the island in 2016, 2018, and 2019.

-We used the ACLEW Annotation Scheme (Casillas et al., 2017) in ELAN (Wittenburg, Brugman, Russel, Klassmann, & Sloetjes, 2006) to transcribe and annotate all hearable speech—both near and distant—in the clips.
-Using both the audio and photo context, we first segmented out the utterances and ascribed them to individual speakers (e.g., older brother, mother, aunt, etc.).
+We used the ACLEW Annotation Scheme (Casillas et al., 2017) in ELAN (Wittenburg, Brugman, Russel, Klassmann, & Sloetjes, 2006) to transcribe and annotate all hearable speech in the clips.
+Using both the audio and photo context, we segmented out the utterances and ascribed them to individual speakers (e.g., older brother, mother, aunt, etc.).
 We then annotated the vocal maturity of each utterance produced by the target child (non-canonical babble/canonical babble/single word/multi-word/unsure) and annotated the addressee of all speech from other speakers (addressed to the target child/one or more other children/one or more adults/a mix of adults and children/any animal/other/unsure).
-Transcription and annotation was done together by the first author and one of three community members (all native speakers of Yélî Dnye).
+Transcription and annotation was done together by the first author and one of three community members (all native Yélî Dnye speakers).
 The community-based research assistants personally knew all the families in the recordings, and were able to use their own experience, the discourse context, and information from the accompanying photos in reporting what was said and to whom speech was addressed for each utterance.
-Detailed manuals and self-guided training materials, including a ‘gold standard test’ for this annotation scheme can be found at https://osf.io/b2jep/wiki/home/ (Casillas et al., 2017).
+Detailed manuals and self-guided training materials, including a ‘gold standard test’ for this annotation scheme can be found at <OMITTED FOR REVIEW>.